codepath/site-week2-lab2-twitter-exemplar/README.md

 ## Intro

-Twitter has kindly asked Site interns to help them run an A/B test for their new UI.
+Twitter has kindly asked SITE interns to help them run an A/B test for their new UI.
 An A/B test is where an experimenter shows different UI screens to users and determines which interface they prefer.

 Previously Twitter's feed page looked like this: